forcedotcom/cli/releasenotes/README.md

     To use this command you must have the Download Package Version Zip Files user permission.

-    In this example, metadata from a package version with ID `04tXXX`, installed in an org with alias `my-org`, is downloaded into the `my-directory` directory:
+    In this example, the org that owns the package has an alias of `my-org`, and we're retrieving the metadata from a package version with ID `04tXXX`.
+The metadata is downloaded into the `my-directory` directory:

     ```bash
     sf package version retrieve --package 04tXXX --output-dir my-directory --target-org my-org